Ten Must-Watch Halloween Movies

 2) Trick ‘r Treat

-Since its release a few years ago, this gorgeous pack of anthological tales has become one of the staples of the Halloween season.
+Since its release in 2007, this gorgeous pack of anthological tales has become one of the staples of the Halloween season.
 Each story shares not only a town and the holiday in common, but also a little demonic child with orange pajamas and a burlap sack over its head.
 The child shows up in each tale, with prevalence in the first and the final.
 In between we find gruesome stories of a murderous house dad bent on killing kids who annoy him, a crew of unsuspecting trick or treaters who conjure up ghosts of a secret better left dead, a virgin werewolf attending her first slaughter party, and a grouchy old man disinterested in Halloween.
 All the tales are neatly wrapped in a warped little bow dressed in orange PJ’s.
 Sam is the man, kids.
 And candy is damn sharp.

 Here we are; the tale that started it all.
 The one that has stood the test of time.
 The Halloween Horror that spawned a hundred copy-cats and may have even begun the Slasher genre as we all know and love it.
 Directed by John Carpenter and starring Jamie Lee Curtis, the story is quite simple, actually.
 It’s Halloween and Lorie Strode is seeing some weird shit around Haddonfield.
 Is someone stalking her?
 Could it be that weird dude in the Shatner mask and blue jumpsuit with the butcher knife?
 Nah.
 Probably not… or is it?
 It is.
 It’s Michael Myers and he is not happy about life after being in a nut house for far too long.
 So what better way to prove your sanity than by going on a killing spree?
 Sounds good.
 Anyway, this is a classic, kids.
 Watch it a few times.